Best Native Grasses for Bird Cover and Beneficial Insects

 Why it helps:

-- Dense tufts create low cover for insects and small birds
+- Dense tufts offer low cover for insects and small birds

-- Fine structure works well near paths and smaller spaces
+- Fine texture works well near paths and in smaller gardens

-- Seed heads can attract birds in late season
+- Seed heads can attract birds late in the season

 Broomsedge bluestem (Andropogon virginicus)